agentrickard/domain/README.txt

 ----
 5.5   Warnings

-Node access is Drupal is a permissive system.
+Node access in Drupal is a permissive system.
 Once a grant has been issued, it cannot be revoked.
 As a result, it is possible for multiple editors to be able to edit or delete a single node.
 Here's the use case: